 Close to the cliff is a variety of nice-looking rock formations.

-This section reminded me one of my favorite rock climbing locations in Europe, and brought good memories.
+This section reminded me of one of my favorite rock-climbing locations in Europe and brought good memories.
 Once I got back to the car, I went to Jasper to spend the night.

 The northwest of the town offers many off-road trails to reach great scenery, but I didn’t attempt those because the recent rains made many already steep roads muddy and rutted.
 It wasn’t something I felt was a good idea with my 2wd; moreover, the luck I had so far this trip didn’t add courage either.
 Instead, the following day I went into the Lost Valley to see Eden Falls.
 Later I found that it is one of the most popular trails in the whole of Arkansas, and I have no doubt why.
 The first part of the path is basically wheelchair accessible, but the second is where it gets incredibly cool.
 Before reaching the main falls, there are these small ones: